wintercounter/mhy-boot/README.md

 current `src` directory.

 # Templates
-Currently we have a simple `default` template available, but we're looking forward on having more templates available in the long run.
+Currently @mhy/boot has a simple `default` template available, but we're looking forward on having more templates available in the long run.